ReactNative2/Udemy/README.md

 XCode | Package our code + the React Native library into an installable app and run in on the iOS simulator Homebrew | Used to install node
 Node/NPM | Node runs Javascript ouside of the browser.
 NPM is used for installing and managing dependencies.
-Node and NPM come together.
+Node and NPM come together. watchman | Watches files on the hard drive and waits for them to change.
+RN CLI | React Native Command Line Interface.
+Used to generate new React Native projects.